Elizabeth believed in fortune-telling. I didn’t.

 “Oh, really?”
 That was the day we’d set for our wedding.
 That’s also when we would head to the Bahamas for our honeymoon.
-Ceremony in the morning, beach that night.
+Church ceremony in the morning, beach that night.
 “How ever did she get that idea?”

 “I didn’t give her any clues, if that’s what you mean.
 She’s just the real deal.”
 I rolled my eyes at her, and she smirked at me.
 “Anyway, it’s your turn now.”

 “My turn?
 No, no, I don’t really care for that sort of thing.”
-The smell of incense grew stronger as we approached the tent.
+The smell of incense was strong even outside the tent.
 I could already barely breathe.

 She started pushing me towards the tent.
 “Nope, you have to.
 I didn’t tip her, told her you would.”

 Reluctantly, I let my fiancée push me through the flap and into the cloud of lavender and rose and sage and who knows what else.
 My eyes took a moment to adjust, but slowly a plump, lightly wrinkled, smiling woman with long curly brown hair came into focus.
 Folds of colorful clothing draped around her, and each finger had at least one ring with a giant plastic gem on it.
 It was gaudy.

 “Hi,” I said.